2 Weeks Bali Itinerary

 And frankly it’s only happiness to dive into its warm water pools with a view of the lake.
 You must of course choose this option with your organizer.

-Where to stay in Ubud in the Center of Bali?
+Accommodation in Ubud in the Center of Bali

 After booking 3 nights at Buda Cottage Ubud, we also added an extra night, especially for the ascent of Mount Batur.
 Night at 30€, and very clean!
 It’s only 2km from Ubud town but watch out for traffic.

 Day 4-5: Munduk, Mountains and Waterfalls

 For this day trip between Ubud and Munduk, we opted for a shared vehicle with an Austrian couple.

 Already it does not allow not to be 2 + the driver, but to have the car full (Price of the day in transport: 400k Rp).

 Starting from Ubud towards Ubud, we decided to make 2 stops: the rice fields of Jatiluwih and the temple of Beratan.

 We could also have stopped at a coffee plantation.
 But we didn’t for 2 reasons: we drink very little coffee, and we are very uncomfortable with Luwak coffee.